relution-io/azure-marketplace/README.md

 Disclaimer:

-The Relution license will be automatically measured through [M-Way Solutions] license service.
-Relution is a product of M-Way Solutions GmbH
+Relution is a product of [M-Way Solutions GmbH] (http://www.mwaysolutions.com).